BodeSoftware/SekiroFramerateUnlock/README.md

 ## 📋 What This Does

 This mod removes the 60 FPS cap from Sekiro, allowing you to play at higher framerates like 120, 144, or even 240 FPS.
 Perfect for high refresh rate monitors!
+This mod sets the game to borderless windowed mode.

 ## ⚙️ Installation